 The above information is applicable to both employees and self-employed persons.
 As long as you keep the necessary documentation, automobile expenses may be deductible.

 If CRA has audited you and challenged your automobile expenses, we may be able to help.
-Call our office to find out more and to schedule an initial consultation.
+Call our experienced Toronto Income Tax lawyers to find out more and to schedule an initial consultation.

 "This article provides information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."